Salvadoran Civil War: Background

-On 20 February 1977, the PCN defeated the National Opposing Union (UNO) in the presidential elections.
+On 20 February 1977, the PCN defeated the National Opposition Union (UNO) in the presidential elections.
 As was the case in 1972, the results of the 1977 election were fraudulent and favored a military candidate, General Carlos Humberto Romero.
 State-sponsored paramilitary forces – such as the infamous Organización Democrática Nacionalista (ORDEN) – reportedly strong-armed peasants into voting for the military candidate by threatening them with machetes.
 The period between the election and the formal inauguration of President Romero on 1 July 1977 was characterized by massive protests from the popular movement, which were met by state repression.
 On 28 February 1977, a crowd of political demonstrators gathered in downtown San Salvador to protest the electoral fraud.
 Security forces arrived on the scene and opened fire, resulting in a massacre as they indiscriminately killed demonstrators and bystanders alike.
 Estimates of the number of civilians killed range between 200 and 1,500.
 President Molina blamed the protests on "foreign Communists" and immediately exiled a number of top UNO party members from the country.

 Repression continued after the inauguration of President Romero, with his new government declaring a state-of-siege and suspending civil liberties.
 In the countryside, the agrarian elite organized and funded paramilitary death squads, such as the infamous Regalado's Armed Forces (FAR) led by Hector Regalado.
 While the death squads were initially autonomous from the Salvadoran military and composed of civilians (the FAR, for example, had developed out of a Boy Scout troop), they were soon taken over by El Salvador's military intelligence service, National Security Agency of El Salvador (ANSESAL), led by Major Roberto D'Aubuisson, and became a crucial part of the state's repressive apparatus, murdering thousands of union leaders, activists, students and teachers suspected of sympathizing with the left.
 The Socorro Jurídico Cristiano (Christian Legal Assistance) – a legal aid office within the archbishop's office and El Salvador's leading human rights group at the time – documented the killings of 687 civilians by government forces in 1978.
 In 1979 the number of documented killings increased to 1,796.
 The repression prompted many in the Catholic Church to denounce the government, which responded by repressing the clergy.

 Historian M. A. Serpas posits displacement and dispossession rates with respect to land as a major structural factor leading ultimately to civil war.
 El Salvador is an agrarian society, with coffee fueling its economy, where "77 percent of the arable land belonged to .01 percent of the population.
 Nearly 35 percent of the civilians in El Salvador were disfranchised from land ownership either through historical injustices, war or economic downturns in the commodities market.
 During this time frame, the country also experienced a growing population amidst major disruption in agrarian commerce and trade."